Swiss Railways train in Zurich Station

 You can purchase copies of the full map, as well as rail timetables, from The European Railway Timetable website

-The railways were nationalised as Societe nationale des chemins de fer francais (SNCF) in 1938 and this remains the case today.
-From the 1980s high speed lines were opened, largely radiating from Paris but also including some inter-regional sections (e.g. Rhin-Rhone) and the high speed trains (Trains a grande vitesse, or TGVs) using these routes generally start and finish their journeys on the conventional network.
-For example, a high speed train from Paris to Nice uses the high speed line from the outskirts of the capital down as far as Marseille and then the traditional route along the coast.
+The railways were nationalised as Societe Nationale des Chemins de fer Francais (SNCF) in 1938 and this remains the case today.
+From the 1980s high speed lines were opened, largely radiating from Paris but also including some inter-regional sections (e.g. Rhin-Rhone).
+The high-speed trains (Trains a grande vitesse, or TGVs) using these routes generally start and finish their journeys on the conventional network.
+For example, a high-speed train from Paris to Nice uses the high-speed line from the outskirts of the capital down as far as Marseille and then the traditional route along the coast.

-SNCF has introduced some cheaper high speed trains called ”Ouigo”, but so far open access services have not been introduced in France.
+SNCF has introduced some low-cost high-speed trains called ”Ouigo”, but so far open access services have not been introduced in France.

-French regional councils have contracts with SNCF to run local and regional trains, which are branded with the name of the region.
+REGIONAL SERVICES: French regional councils have contracts with SNCF to run local and regional trains, which are branded with the name of the region.
 The quality of these, especially in terms of frequency, is variable.
 Those in some regions such as Hauts de France, Grand-Est and Auvergne Rhone – Alps are especially good and have steadily improved in recent years.
-There is also a comprehensive suburban network covering the Greater Paris Region known as the Isle de France.
+There is also a comprehensive suburban network covering the Greater Paris Region known as the Ile de France.
+Some regions offer rover tickets, though usually only during the summer holidays in July and August.
+One exception is the Occitanie Rail Tour which is valid from 2 to 8 days at a cost of only 10 Euros per day, covering a large region including “Le petit train jaune” in the Pyrenees.
+For further information see: https://www.ter.sncf.com/occitanie/decouvrir/rail-tour-traduction-anglaise .

-There is room for improvement in cross-border links between France and Spain.
-For example, the high speed line from Perpignan southwards to Barcelona is only used by two TGVs a day (three in summer)..
-However, RENFE propose to restart their Madrid – Marseilles and Barcelona – Lyon services before the summer of 2023.
-That at least will help matters.
+There is room for improvement of the cross-border links between France and Spain.
+For example, the high-speed line from Perpignan, southwards to Barcelona was only used by two TGVs a day (three in summer).
+However, RENFE restarted their Madrid – Marseilles and Barcelona – Lyon services in July 2023.
+That at least will help improve matters.

-Pro-public transport associations in Catalonia and Occitanie, on either side of the border, have also argued for a number of years to adjust timetables on the classic route via Cerbere and Port Bou to enable additional regional connections to be made across this important border..
+Pro-public transport associations in Catalonia and Occitanie, on either side of the border, have also argued for a number of years to adjust timetables on the classic routes via Cerbere/Port Bou and Hendaye/Irun to enable additional regional connections to be made across this important border.

 MOBILITY ASSISTANCE: This can generally be arranged via phone, online or at most stations with ticket offices.
 For Long Distance & International trains look out for “Access Plus”, for local & regional trains look out for “Access TER” and in the Greater Paris Region look out for ” Access Plus Transilien”.